What Vaccinations Or Boosters Does My Puppy Need At 5-6 Months?

 Keeping accurate and up-to-date records of your puppy's vaccinations is crucial.
 This includes noting the date of each vaccination, the type of vaccine administered, and the batch number, among other details.
 Maintaining proper records helps you and your veterinarian track your puppy's vaccination history, ensuring they receive timely boosters and providing essential information for any future necessary documentation.

-7.2 Importance of Documentation
+7.2 of Documentation

 Proper documentation of your puppy's vaccinations is important for several reasons.
-It helps demonstrate that your puppy has received the necessary vaccinations, which may be required for activities such as travel, boarding, or attending dog shows or classes.
+It helps demonstrate that your puppy has received the necessary vaccinations, which may be required for activities such as travel, boarding, or attending dog shows or training classes.
 Proper documentation also provides valuable information to future veterinarians, helping them understand your puppy's vaccination history and make informed medical decisions.

 7.3 Providing Proof as Required